 For today’s customers, everything is digital.
 They communicate online every hour of the day, and they shop just as frequently.
-More than that, consumers are constantly researching and looking for solutions to solve a problem or one that makes their lives easier.
-This is where the following lead generation best practices really matters.
+More than that, consumers are continually researching and looking for solutions to solve a problem or one that makes their lives easier.
+This is where the following lead generation best practices matter.

-Business websites today need to focus on how to increase their value to customers, but in order to do that, you need to be as visible and present as possible to your audience.
+Business websites today need to focus on how to increase their value to customers, but to do that, you need to be as visible and present as possible to your audience.

-Although businesses have different marketing objectives, one thing that always helps is a list of customers who are interested in your products and who want to sign up to learn more or even buy something online from you.
+Although businesses have different marketing objectives, one thing that always helps is a list of customers interested in your products and who want to sign up to learn more or even buy something online.

 8 Lead Generation Website Best Practices